skeeto/skeeto.github.com/_posts/2016-11-13-Zero-allocation-Trie-Traversal.markdown

 uuid: 38dd798b-9e27-3109-590c-3a8482f634a7
 ---

-As part of a demonstration in an upcoming article, I wrote a simple [trie][trie] implementation.
+As part of a demonstration in [an upcoming article][next], I wrote a simple [trie][trie] implementation.
 A trie is a search tree where the keys are a sequence of symbols (i.e. strings).
 Strings with a common prefix share an initial path down the trie, and the keys themselves are stored implicitly by the structure of the trie.
 It's commonly used as a sorted set or, when values are associated with nodes, an associative array.

 This wasn't my first time writing a trie.
 The curse of programming in C is rewriting the same data structures and algorithms over and over.